mellowdev77/pomodoro/README.md

     - set suggested actions for the breaks
     - display the average session and break time (allowing you to gauge how you tend to prefer to work over time)
     - configure whether the sessions and breaks should start automatically or if they should wait for user input

-Planned features:

     - changing the default values of the sessions and breaks to better suit your needs
     - SQLite integration

+Planned features:

+    - easily compile on linux and windows